TLDart/POOProject/readME.md

 * Hierarchy
 * Jframe based GUI

+The version used in this program was Java 8 Update 241

 ## Lore
 This small, GUI-based, project that bases on the current day to organized and schedules task to defined project in a center
 Note: because of project restriction it was not allowed to use either getClass() and static methods, therefore some could can look less clear/repetitive but I could not find a better way to do it;